msys2/finances/2025-08/README.md

 Services:

-* 3.84€ BX11 Hetzner Storage Box for msys2.org server backup
+* 6.17€ BX11/BX21 Hetzner Storage Box for msys2.org server backup
+  (had to switch to BX21 for now due to space issues)

-Sum: 40.97€
+Sum: 43.3€